vishvAsa/notes/biology/organism/health/disease/contagion/wuhan_epidemic/Infection/risk_models.md

 - Air Travel: Mask is a must.
 Hand hygene essential.
 - Air travel is safer than train or bus travel - but still risky.
 Modern airlines have started installing HEPA filters that suck air from outside through wings, mixes with inside air in 50:50 mix,warms it up and filters off any bacteria,fungus and Viruses.

+## Children
+- 70% of confirmed children carry active virus without symptoms, and the duration of a case lasts as long as 36 days.

 ## Super-spreader / single-source events
 -175 attendees attended a Biogen conference at Boston In February.
 A week later 99 people fell ill.
 Now,300,000 infections around the world and 1.6% of all the US infections can be traced back to this single gathering at Boston.
 The infection from this conference jumped to 29 countries and almost every part of USA.
 - Tablighi jamAt gathering in Delhi.